Mostly Resilient

 This role is mostly resilient

-Special education teachers are "Mostly Resilient" because the heart of this work — building trust with kids who have unique needs, supporting them emotionally, and partnering with families — is something AI simply can't replicate.
-AI is genuinely changing parts of the job, though, especially the time-consuming paperwork side: tools that help draft IEPs and adapt learning materials are already being widely used, which means teachers can spend less time on forms and more time with students.
+Special education teachers are labeled "Mostly Resilient" because the heart of this work, building trust with kids who have unique needs, supporting them emotionally, and partnering with families, is something AI simply cannot replicate.
+At the same time, AI is genuinely changing parts of the job in helpful ways, with tools already automating a big chunk of paperwork like IEP writing and freeing up teachers to focus more on their students.

 Read full analysis